zalayeto/WeatherTest/readme.md

 ## Goal

-Develop MVC 5 application that will show aggregated weather data to the user.
+Develop MVC 5 application that will show aggregated weather data to the user from a location.

 ## Requirements